virajfaldu/eventmanagement/README.md

 - Access the frontend application in your browser at http://localhost:3000.
 - Use the interface to create, view, update, and delete events.
 - Pagination, sorting, filtering, and search features are available in the event listing.

-## Database Migrations

-- Migrations are managed using Sequelize (MySQL) or TypeORM (PostgreSQL).
-- To create a new migration, use: bash npm run migration:create <migration-name>

-- To run migrations, use:
-    bash
-    npm run migrate

 ## Project Structure